KILLinefficiency/Wave/README.md

 ### The Documentation

+The documentation is available in the [``guide``](guide) directory in this repository.

 The documentation for Wave is written in Wave itself.
-It is available as a [Wave script](guide/guide.txt) as well as a complete transpiled [HTML document](guide/guide.html) as well.
+It is available as a [Wave script](guide/guide.txt) as well as a complete transpiled [HTML document](guide/guide.html).

-The documentation is available in the [``guide``](guide) directory in this repository.